Walden Pond: Activities and amenities

-In addition to being a popular swimming destination in the summer, Walden Pond State Reservation provides opportunities for boating, hiking, picnicking, and fishing.
+In addition to being a popular swimming destination in the summer, Walden Pond State Reservation provides opportunities for boating, birdwatching, hiking, picnicking, and fishing.
 There is a replica of Thoreau's cabin available for viewing.
 The reservation is open year-round for day use, but does not allow camping overnight.

 A new Walden Pond Visitor Center, designed by Maryann Thompson, opened in 2016.
 The building uses no fossil fuel and has many other sustainable design features.

 Influences

 Walden Pond inspired the naming of the American film company Walden Media and is a frequent subject of professional and amateur photographers.

 C-SPAN broadcast an episode of its American Writers series from the shores of Walden Pond in 2001.

 Walden Pond appears in the video game Fallout 4 where Thoreau's cabin is preserved.
-The pond also serves as the backdrop for the game 'Walden, a game' where players assume the role of author Henry David Thoreau during his time living at the pond in the 1840s.
+The pond also serves as the backdrop for the video game Walden, a game, where players assume the role of Thoreau during his time living at the pond.
 The game was in development for more than ten years and is currently available on Mac, PC, and PS4.